Andcool-Systems/css-linter/Readme.md

 - Project-wide analysis with warnings displayed in the editor
 - High performance thanks to Rust-based implementation
 - Support for `import aliases` from `tsconfig.json`
 - Ability to ignore specific warnings
+- Find definitions for your CSS classes

 ## 🔹 Usage
 Linting runs automatically **on file save**, and warnings are displayed in the workspace.